JKattackk/locationCalc/README.md

 Issues / to change

-Sometimes fails to find points within intersection area when area becomes small. considering changing approach instead of increasing the number of samples.
+~~Sometimes fails to find points within intersection area when area becomes small.~~ ~~considering changing approach instead of increasing the number of samples.~~
- - does this only occur when the radius of instersection and overlap distance are very different?
+ - ~~does this only occur when the radius of instersection and overlap distance are very different?~~
-    - use radius and overlap distance to create cube bounding point generation instead of generating a sphere encompassing the larger of the two could greatly cut down on the total area the points have to cover and therefore increase the likelihood of generated points being within intersection
+    - ~~use radius and overlap distance to create cube bounding point generation instead of generating a sphere encompassing the larger of the two~~
+         ~~could greatly cut down on the total area the points have to cover and therefore increase the likelihood of generated points being within intersection~~

- - generate a lower ammount of points and retry with larger ammounts if too few points are found?
+ - ~~generate a lower ammount of points and retry with larger ammounts if too few points are found?~~
-    - still pretty brute force, should be a better solution
+    - ~~still pretty brute force, should be a better solution~~ fixed error with calculating center of intersection that was likely causing the failure to find points. also implemented cylindrical scattering to fit scattered points more closely to the initial overlap used

 Clean up terminal view or add GUI (I dont like making gui's)